 In August 2020, the FASB issued Accounting Standards Update ("ASU") 2020-06, "Debt - Debt with Conversion and Other Options" (Subtopic 470-20) and "Derivatives and Hedging - Contracts in Entity's Own Equity" (Subtopic 815-40) ("ASU 2020-06"), to simplify accounting for certain financial instruments.
 ASU 2020-06 eliminates the current models that require separation of beneficial conversion and cash conversion features from convertible instruments and simplifies the derivative scope exception guidance pertaining to equity classification of contracts in an entity's own equity.
 The new standard also introduces additional disclosures for convertible debt and freestanding instruments that are indexed to and settled in an entity's own equity.
 ASU 2020-06 amends the diluted earnings per share guidance, including the requirement to use the if-converted method for all convertible instruments.
 ASU 2020-06 is effective January 1, 2024 and should be applied on a full or modified retrospective basis.
-The Company has adopted this standard for its Extension promissory notes - related party as further discussed in Note 4.
+The Company has adopted this standard for its Extension promissory notes and there is no impact to the unaudited condensed financial statements - related party as further discussed in Note 4.